Can Abortion Make You Infertile?

 This implies that complications serious enough to affect fertility are rare (0.01% to 0.1%…2), and only present a problem if untreated.
 However, some quite serious abortion complications are not rare (e.g. blood transfusions required in up to 0.6% of [chemical] abortions, and [pelvic inflammatory disease] in up to 4.9% of surgical abortions).3

-While this still is not very common, it’s quite possible that these statistics are even higher given the previously-mentioned issues in studying abortion and infertility.
-In other words, the risks of serious complications from abortion are higher than abortion supporters would like to admit.
+While this still is not very common, it’s quite possible that these statistics are even higher given the previously-mentioned issues in studying this topic.
+In other words, the risks of serious complications from abortion are higher than supporters would like to admit.

 What Medical Organizations Say About Infertility and Abortion

-Other medical organizations admit there may be some risks of infertility from abortion, though in the end they generally downplay these risks.
+Other medical organizations admit there may be some risks of infertility, though in the end they generally downplay these risks.
 They say that there isn’t enough evidence to claim a definite connection.
-Some even expressly state that abortion does not cause infertility, against evidence to the contrary.
+Some even expressly state that there is no risk, against evidence to the contrary.

 After all this, though, they still argue that “there is no proven connection between abortion and future infertility, ectopic pregnancy or other pregnancy complications.”

 Admittedly, there are not enough studies on abortion and infertility (for the reasons mentioned above), and those that exist are not always reliable.
-Nonetheless, there is evidence of at least some risk of infertility from abortion.
-There are recorded cases of women who became infertile because of complications from their abortions.
-And these complications are known causes of infertility, as we shall see.
+Nonetheless, there is evidence of at least some risk.
+There are recorded cases of women who became infertile because of the complications.
+And some abortion complications are known causes of infertility, as we shall see.
 Thus, as Pike argues, there is a “variety of reasonable grounds for a link” between abortion and infertility.

-Since these are all risks of abortion, and most of them known causes of infertility, it only makes sense that abortion could cause infertility.
+Most of these are known causes of infertility.
+Thus, it only makes sense that there is some relationship between abortion and infertility.

 Cervical Damage

-According to the NHS in 2019, the risk of cervical damage from surgical abortion was about 1%—damage which could lead to infertility.
-The NHS acknowledges that cervical scarring and mucous generation issues may cause infertility.
+The risk of cervical damage is often reported to be about 1%, while the overall risk of complications is about 2%.
+Cervical damage can lead to later miscarriages.
 Admittedly, “a link via cervical damage from abortion remains theoretical,” but “it should be the subject of further research.”4

 Infection and PID